Judah L. Berger Memorial Library, Mekler-Benenson Families Reference Library

 The Rothberg International School for Overseas Students library was founded in 1971, and reflects the Hebrew University’s academically challenging environment and diverse student body.
-The multilingual collection contains publications in English, French, Spanish, Russian, and Hebrew.
+The multilingual collection contains publications mainly in English, French, Spanish, Russian, and Hebrew.
 This collection spans a broad range of subjects in the humanities, social sciences, and natural sciences, with special emphasis on Jewish, Israel, and Middle East studies as well as Hebrew language study and teaching.

 The library also provides areas designed for focused group study, including a large reading hall and two new state-of-the-art seminar rooms.
 Each of the seminar rooms is equipped with two laptop connections, a white board, and a plasma screen.

 How to Register

 Before you can use the library, you will have to register in person and present our staff with a valid student card (obtained at academic registration) and a valid email address.
 (The Hebrew University Computer Center will set you up with a free email address if you need one.)
 After you register, your student card will also serve as your library card at the Rothberg Library as well as all other University libraries.

 Library orientation sessions are held at the beginning of each semester.
 Attendance is highly recommended.